tengdj/FARM/README.md

 ### Installation

 The project source code is located in the `src` directory.
-Please use the `make` command to compile it.
-Set the environment variable `USE_GPU=1` to enable GPU acceleration support.
+Please use the `make` command to compile the project.
+Set the environment variable `USE_GPU=1` before compilation to enable GPU acceleration support.

-install FARM:
+Install FARM:

 ```bash
 export USE_GPU=1